riyandifirman/riyandifirman/README.md

 ## About Me
 - 🎓 I'm currently studying Software Engineering at Universitas Pendidikan Indonesia
-- ⚒️ Currently participating in the Bangkit Academy 2023 By Google, GoTo, and Traveloka
+- ⚒️ Distinction graduate from Bangkit Academy 2023 By Google, GoTo, and Traveloka Mobile Development Learning Path
-- 🚀 Still learning about Mobile App Development using Kotlin
+- 🚀 Still learning about Mobile App Development using Kotlin, UI/UX and Frontend Development
 - 🔥 Have a set of particular skills in hardware, software and computer networking
 - 💪 Have great passion in programming especially in mobile programming
 - 💬 Ask me about anything, even that's about food.
 I am happy to help